dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 | `name` |	Name is the name of the referent. 	||
 | `namespace` | Namespace is the namespace of the referenced object.
 When unspecified, the local namespace is inferred.
 Note that when a namespace different than the local namespace is specified, a `ReferenceGrant` object is required in the referent namespace to allow that namespace's owner to accept the reference.
 See the `ReferenceGrant` documentation for details. ||

-To perform further tests, we'll create a new naqmesapce and recreat the certificate in this namespace.
+To perform further tests, we'll create a new namespace and recreat the certificate in this namespace.

 ```yaml